coddyfy/journey/README.md

 # journey
-This is my First Git Repository.
+This is my Second Git Repository.